Thomas W. Rabaut

 Prior to his tenure at United Defense, he served 17 years in various roles at FMC Corporation, where he ultimately became Vice President and General Manager of FMC’s Defense Systems Group.

-Mr. Rabaut earned his B.S. at the United States Military Academy at West Point and served five years in the United States Army.
-He received an M.B.A. from Harvard University.
+Mr. Rabaut earned his BS at the U.S. Military Academy at West Point and served five years in the U.S. Army.
+He received an MBA from Harvard University.